scribd/Lucid/Documentation/CoreData.md

 `CoreDataManager` is an object in charge of initializing the `CoreData` stack and keeping a singular reference to it.
 In fact, it is also holding one single `NSManagedObjectContext`, which avoids having to merge multiple contexts.

-Once injected into the `CoreDataStore`s, `CoreDataManager` lazily load the `CoreData` stack on its first access.
-The value of this is that you can start using Lucid right after the application has launched without having to wait for `CoreData` to initialize.
+Once injected into the `CoreDataStore`s, `CoreDataManager` lazily loads the `CoreData` stack on its first access.
+This means one can start using Lucid right after the application has launched without having to wait for `CoreData` to initialize.

 ## Migrations

 One of the biggest hassle of `CoreData` is its migration system.
-Thankfully, Lucid provides the tools write them, but also to make sure they work and are executed at the right time.
+Thankfully, Lucid provides the tools to write them, but also to make sure they work and are executed at the right time.

 There are two types of migrations:

 - **Lightweight**: Model changes for which the migration can be inferred.
 For example, a renaming a property, adding a property with a default value, etc...
-- **Heavy**: Model changes for which the migration cannot be inferred.
+- **Heavy**: Model or data changes for which the migration cannot be inferred.
 For example, adding a property without a default value, removing a case to an enum subtype, etc...

 ### Writing an Heavy Migration